ACT Occupation List

-Visit the guidelines page for further infomation on the RSMS and Business Visa guidelines.
+Visit the guidelines page for further information on the RSMS and Business Visa guidelines.

 As a skilled migrant you can apply for ACT nomination if the status of your nominated occupation is shown as ‘open’ on the ACT Occupation List and you meet the nomination criteria as shown in the guidelines.
-If the status of the nominated occupation is ‘limited’, the occupation must be verified by the Migration and Information Services (MIS) Unit, ACT Government, before your application can be lodged.
+ACT residents working in a skilled occupation may be eligible to apply for ACT nomination, even if the occupation is listed as ‘closed’ on the ACT Occupation List.

 The occupations identified do not relate to a specific job vacancy, nor represent a guarantee of a job in a specific occupation.
 Your success finding employment will depend on the employer requirements, relevant skills and experience and level of English ability.
 As a new resident you may not be eligible to apply for some Federal Government positions where citizenship or security clearance is required.